The Facilities at Morden College

 IT Suites

-Communal computer suites allow beneficiaries to access the internet and e-mail if they don’t have their own devices.
+Communal computer suites allow residents to access the internet and e-mail if they don’t have their own devices.
 IT support is also available via the Health and Wellbeing team via appointment or drop-in workshops and sessions.

 Kelsall Library

 The library was established thanks to Charles Kelsall’s bequest of £2,000 and his collection of books.
 Many other books have been purchased or donated since then.
-The library holds bound copies of the College magazine, 1695 and is a place for beneficiaries to read the newspapers or a journal whilst enjoying a tea or coffee.
+The library holds bound copies of the College magazine, 1695 and is a place for residents to read the newspapers or a journal whilst enjoying a tea or coffee.

 Greenwich libraries visit every eight weeks to deposit titles which beneficiaries can borrow during library sessions.
 The librarian can assist with book requests, enquiries and research projects.